About Polyurethane Film

 Polyurethane Film is also commonly referred to as Urethane film, PU film, and TPU film.

 One of Polyurethane Film's most desirable qualities is its elongation capabilities.
 Some of our films are able to withstand over 600% elongation before breaking.
-The material also has excellent memory, meaning it will return to its original dimensions after being stretched.
+Polyurethane films also have excellent memory, meaning it will return to its original dimensions after being stretched.

 Low Temperature Flexibility

 Polyurethane Film has excellent low temperature flexibility.
-Most Polyether TPUs retain their flexibility even when exposed to temperatures as low as -60ºF, easily outperforming PVC and making it a perfect material for demanding environments.
+Most Polyether TPU products retain their flexibility even when exposed to temperatures as low as -60ºF, easily outperforming PVC and making it a perfect material for demanding environments.

 Antimicrobial / Biocompatibility